Roles available: 1x LGB+ Students’ Convenor and 1x Trans Students’ Convenor

 We will campaign to breakdown the stigma of HIV and work with community partners to host sexual health clinics on campus so that students know their status.

-We will support the Trans Campaign in campaigning for no-binary legal recognition in any consultation that takes place on the Gender Recognition Act.
+We will campaign for non-binary legal recognition in any consultation that takes place on the Gender Recognition Act.

 We support equal marriage and will visibly and vocally show support for equal marriage for same-sex couples in the many countries where it is still illegal.